Chaplains: Planning Your Deployment

 The chaplains listed below are CSC chaplains who have given their permission to be listed as deployed and desiring to receive supplies.
 And if they have specific requests, we have listed these too.
 Please, please pray about what you can do to encourage our troops and show the love of the Lord!

-Deployed to Iraq
+Deployed to the Middle East

 Deployed to Afghanistan